narvalotech/jonathan.rico.live/content/blog/2023-11-13/index.md

 It is pretty straightforward, but with a few gotchas:
 - Scheduler events can be "missing".
 E.g. you may not get an ISR exit event but rather a "thread switched in" or "idle" event.
 That means we have to track some state in the script.
-- Some events are not easily representable, ie the buffer lifetime events.
+- Some events are not easily representable, e.g. the buffer lifetime events.
 - Beginning and End events happening at the same time confuse the UI.
 We need to [cheat a bit](https://github.com/jori-nordic/zephyr/blob/7d97f7e93c83fe060da6fe218740b68c3c40acfc/scripts/tracing/ctf2ctf.py#L243-L254) and advance the clock by a few nanoseconds in those cases.

 ### Event matching